christosgalano/christosgalano.github.io/_posts/2026-08-10-protocol-buffers.md

 - Avoid using text format for interchange, as it can lead to deserialization issues when renaming or adding fields.
 - Serialization stability is not guaranteed across builds.
 Avoid relying on it for purposes like building cache keys.
 - Avoid using language keywords for field names to prevent conflicts during serialization and access.
+- Avoid designing messages with hundreds of fields.
+Split them into focused messages instead; large ones slow down compilation and bloat memory usage.
+- Keep RPC request and response messages separate from the messages you use for storage, even when the fields overlap today.
+They evolve for different reasons and at different speeds.
+- Model a field that can take more than two states with an enum, not a boolean.
+A boolean can only ever mean two things, and requirements rarely stay binary.
+- Prefer well-known types, like `Duration` and `Timestamp`, and Google's common types, like `Money`, over hand-rolled equivalents.
+Reinventing them costs you the tooling and library support that already exists for the standard ones.

 ## Summary